my-Zhong/EasyNCO-doc/source/tasks/cvrp.md

+# Capacitated Vehicle Routing Problem

 ## Introduction

-The Capacitated Vehicle Routing Problem (CVRP) seeks to find the optimal set of routes for a fleet of vehicles to serve a set of customers with known demands, minimizing total travel cost while respecting vehicle capacity constraints.
+The **Capacitated Vehicle Routing Problem (CVRP)** seeks to find the optimal set of routes for a fleet of vehicles to serve a set of customers with known demands, minimizing total travel cost while respecting vehicle capacity constraints.

 ### Problem Description